Booral - River Heads

 Booral - River Heads faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 9.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
-Vocational credentials are prevalent, with 45.8% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (35.8%).
-A total of 23.6% of the population is actively engaged in formal education, comprising 8.8% in secondary, 8.5% in primary, and 2.2% in tertiary education.
+The area's university qualification rate is 14.2%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 9.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
+Vocational credentials are also prominent, with 45.8% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 35.8%.

-A substantial 23.6% of the population actively pursues formal education.
-This includes 8.8% in secondary education, 8.5% in primary education, and 2.2% pursuing tertiary education.
+A total of 23.6% of the population is actively engaged in formal education, including 8.8% in secondary education, 8.5% in primary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education